-- 1. Call to Order; - 2.
-Certification of Notice and the Existence of Quorum; - 3.
-Approval of the Minutes of the Previous Annual Stockholders' Meeting held on June 29, 2022; - 4.
-Annual Report and Approval of the Audited Financial Statements as of December 31, 2022; - 5.
-Election of Directors; - 6.
-Ratification of acts of the Board of Directors and proceedings of the Board of Directors, Board Committees and Management - 7.
-Other Matters; and - 8.
-Adjournment.
+- 1. Call to Order;

+- 2. Certification of Notice and the Existence of Quorum;

+- 3. Approval of the Minutes of the Previous Annual Stockholders' Meeting held on June 29, 2022;

+- 4. Annual Report and Approval of the Audited Financial Statements as of December 31, 2022;

+- 5. Election of Directors;

+- 6. Ratification of acts of the Board of Directors and proceedings of the Board of Directors, Board Committees and Management

+- 7. Appointment of External Auditor

+- 8. Other Matters; and

+- 9. Adjournment.